 Sure, the South West is known for its surf, but Mandurah has loads of popular surfing spots to rival, making it a perfect day trip for Perth surfers.
 And the best time to hit the surf is now!
-Wooly says ideal surf conditions occur between autumn and spring, with winter the best time due to large storms bringing swells to the WA coast.
+Wooly says ideal surf conditions occur between autumn and spring the best time due to large storms bringing swells to the WA coast.

 We checked in with the local surfing legend to discover more about the Mandurah surfing scene and why we should all pick up a board and learn to surf.